stable-packages/store/README.md

-If you use a file-level variable to store some states, and your library can be used by other libraries, the state it stores could scatter around the memory and you will get inconsistent results.
+If you use a file-level variable to store some states, and your library can be used by other libraries, the state it stores could scatter around the memory, and you will get inconsistent results.

 For example, you have this: